how do you store a keurig when not in use

 Internal and External Water Tanks

-But, if you intend to store your Keurig, it’s not a good idea to leave any water in the internal tanks because this creates a haven for mold and bacteria.
-Additionally, if you store the Keurig in a cold place, like a garage, the water may freeze and harm the device.
+However, it’s not a good idea to leave any water in the internal tanks if you plan to store your Keurig – it’s a breeding ground for mold and bacteria – and, if you store the Keurig in a cold environment like a garage, the water can freeze and damage the machine.

 How To Drain a Keurig Classic (The Simple Way!)